opentensor/bittensor-docs/docs/_build/html/_sources/bittensor-deep-dive/bittensor-architecture.rst.txt

 For the rest of this document, we will refer to **MNIST** during our examples as it is the most straightforward network, and hence easier to understand the architecture of Bittensor through it.

+Assume we have two neurons as in the figure below, where each neuron contains 3 main components:

+1. **Axon Terminal**: Responsible for deploying a synapse and receiving information coming from a remote synapse.

+2. **Dendrite**: Responsible for sending information to a remote synapse.

+3. **Neuron**: Effectively the "soma" of a bittensor node.
+Contains the local model as well as the training and testing logic.

 .. figure::
     /images/Bittensor.png